 - 1.6 Competing Services.
 Customer agrees that Provider may engage in other business activities provided they do not affect its ability to perform its obligations and carry out its responsibilities to Customer hereunder.

 - 1.7 Customer Responsibilities.
 Customer acknowledges that Provider’s performance and delivery of the Services are contingent upon: (i) Customer providing access to its personnel, facilities, equipment, hardware, software, network and information and (ii) Customer’s timely decision-making, notification of relevant issues or information, and granting of approvals and/or permission.
 Customer will promptly obtain and provide to Provider any required consents or authorizations necessary for Provider’s performance of the Services described in this Agreement.
-Customer agrees to Acceptable Use Policy
+The Customer is responsible for reviewing every invoice for services in a timely manner, and prior to submitting payment to provider.
+CyberlinkASP will only review and consider refund(s) or credit on all invoice or billing disputes or discrepancies brought to our attention for dates of service ninety (90) days past.
+Customer agrees to Acceptable Use Policy.

 2. Terms, Termination and Cancellation